Rhyys/demo_git/README.md

 # demo_git
-Demo of git for self-learning
+Demo of git for self-learning that actually goes very well for the moment.